hamidHeidarinia/bootstrap-rtl/README.md

 <p>
   In this project, I tried to customize Bootstrap 4 for rtl pages.
-  I would Like To  Developer Or Designer Test it And Report If There's Any Bugs or Issues.
+  I will be happy,:+1: you'll  be Test it and report any bugs or issues.
 </p>